scottwlocke/BuildWSLToolBuild/README.md

 # Build a Docker Container with Fedora as an Ansible Control Node
 This is just an attempt and generating a custom WSL image for use with WSL2.

+# ** THIS IS FOR DEVELOPMENT AND TESTING ONLY NOT PRODUCTION **

 Based it off of Fedora since it is focused on Ansible and other utilities.
 ## Pre-Requistes